Corey Seager Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks seventh in the league with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.3 K/9, the eighth-best in the league.

-- The Astros' 3.56 team ERA ranks first across all MLB pitching staffs.
+- The Astros have a 3.57 team ERA that ranks No. 1 among all league pitching staffs.

-- The Astros rank 14th in baseball in home runs given up (90 total, 1.1 per game).
+- Astros pitchers combine to rank 13th in baseball in home runs allowed (90 total, 1.1 per game).

+- Dubin will take the mound to start for the Astros, his first this season.

 © 2023 Data Skrive.
 All rights reserved.